kiwitcms/kiwitcms.github.io/content/2025-08-20-self-support-explained.markdown

 What is a Kiwi TCMS subscription
 --------------------------------

-- An active subscription is a flat rate!
+- An active recurring subscription is a flat rate!
 It is charged automatically each billing cycle
+    - one-time subscriptions paid via WIRE transfer/reseller partner do not renew automatically
+    - one-time subscriptions are charged once and must be purchased again after their period expires

 - You may cancel at any time if you are not happy with the service provided
 - Subscriptions remain active until the period they have been paid for
 - A subscription provides access to software packages, extra services and certain guarantees behind the components which constitute Kiwi TCMS
 - Subscriptions cover everything published under <https://github.com/kiwitcms/>
 - Subscriptions include limited coverage for third-party open source components